-Executive Summary
+Executive summary

-Research Goal
+Research goal

-In today's 24/7 business environment, organizations are under increasing pressure to continuously optimize customer experience (CX).
-Small businesses with fewer resources that are more susceptible to macroeconomic shocks are no exception.
-Additionally, our research shows that the current pandemic has further emphasized organizations' need to be responsive to customer desires: 65% of SMB respondents said customer-centric agility has increased in importance as a result of COVID-19.
-The goal of the research on which ESG and Zendesk recently partnered was to validate whether, and to what degree, organizations that employ more sophisticated approaches to service and support operations are delivering quantifiably better support.
-Going one step further, we wanted to test if delivering better support is helping organizations make a measurable impact on overall business outcomes.
+In today's 24/7 business environment, organisations are under increasing pressure to continuously optimise customer experience (CX).
+Small businesses with fewer resources that are more susceptible to macro-economic shocks are no exception.
+In addition, our research shows that the current pandemic has further emphasised the need for organisations to be responsive to customers' preferences: 65% of SMB respondents said that customer-centric agility has increased in importance as a result of COVID-19.
+The goal of the research on which ESG and Zendesk recently partnered was to validate whether, and to what degree, organisations that employ more sophisticated approaches to service and support operations are delivering quantifiably better support.
+Going one step further, we wanted to test if delivering better support is helping organisations make a measurable impact on overall business outcomes.

-Scope of the Research
+Scope of the research

 This report is based on a survey conducted during the summer of 2020.
-In total, 1,012 business decision makers responsible for ensuring and improving customer experience at their organizations participated.
-This report focuses on the 500 respondents that worked at organizations with less than 100 employees and includes respondents based in the US, Canada, Brazil, Mexico, the UK, Germany, France, the Netherlands, Sweden, Australia, India, Japan, and Singapore.
+In total, 1,012 business decision makers responsible for ensuring and improving customer experience in their organisations participated.
+This report focuses on the 500 respondents who worked at organisations with less than 100 employees and includes respondents based in the US, Canada, Brazil, Mexico, the UK, Germany, France, the Netherlands, Sweden, Australia, India, Japan and Singapore.

-Segmenting the Market
+Segmenting the market

-To accomplish the stated goal of the research, ESG created a data-driven scale that segments respondents (and the organizations they represent) into three levels of service and support maturity: Champions, Risers, and Starters.
-Champions employ a broad set of best practices within their service and support organizations, including appropriately staffing and upskilling their teams, employing service and support tools that allow agents to do their jobs well, capturing comprehensive and timely service and support data, and putting that data to work to optimize the team's performance.
+To accomplish the stated goal of the research, ESG created a data-driven scale that segments respondents (and the organisations that they represent) into three levels of service and support maturity: champions, risers and starters.
+Champions employ a broad set of best practices within their service and support organisations, including appropriately staffing and upskilling their teams, employing service and support tools that allow agents to do their jobs well, capturing comprehensive and timely service and support data, and putting that data to work to optimise the team's performance.

-By comparing customer service performance, agent experience and operations, and macro business outcomes across these service and support maturity levels, the ESG maturity scale allows us to use data to quantify the differences that exist as maturity level improves.
+By comparing customer service performance, agent experience and operations, as well as macro business outcomes across these service and support maturity levels, the ESG maturity scale allows us to use data to quantify the differences that exist as maturity level improves.

-Key Takeaways
+Key takeaways

-Organizations in the Champion category are clearly outperforming their counterparts in ways that impact business results:
+Organisations in the 'champion' category are clearly outperforming their counterparts in ways that affect business results: